rnayabed/vegadude/README.md

                                         flow control.
                                         Default is false.

-    -sbi | --serial-bits                Required.
+    -sb | --serial-bits                 Required.
 Specify the number of data bits sent in a byte to the target.

-    -sba | --serial-baud-rate           Required.
+    -sbr | --serial-baud-rate           Required.
 Specify serial baud rate of the target.

     -srt | --serial-read-timeout        Optional.
 Specify timeout for each read in